ObernhumerMichael/knowledge-hub/docs/books/the-science-of-sin/notes.md

 Wealth and certain educations can amplify greed by dulling social consequences.
 Globally, unchecked greed damages societies and ecosystems.
 Solutions lie in stricter regulations and restoring consequences for unethical actions.

+## Envy

+### Notes

+#### The Nature of Envy

+- Unlike other vices (lust, greed, pride), envy brings no pleasure.
+- Envy is triggered when someone similar to us has an advantage.
+- We envy peers (friends, family, colleagues), not distant figures like royalty.
+- Envy is unpleasant but varies in intensity — from a prickle to a stab.

+#### Triggers of Envy

+- Four prerequisites:
+  - Comparable social status.
+  - Relevance to our life.
+  - Difficulty in obtaining the envied thing.
+  - Perception that the advantage is undeserved.

+#### Competence & Warmth

+- People judged on competence and warmth:
+  - High competence + low warmth → envy.
+  - High in both → respect.
+  - Low in both → scorn.
+  - High warmth + low competence → pity.

+#### Case Study: Mary Konye & Naomi Oni

+- Mary’s envy of Naomi’s beauty escalated to violence.
+- Led to a sulfuric acid attack causing permanent damage.
+- Example of envy driving extreme, destructive acts.

+#### Brain Science

+- Envy activates:
+  - **dACC** (anterior cingulate cortex) — social pain, comparison discomfort.
+  - Decreases activity in **ventral striatum** — reducing reward feelings.
+- Dispositional envy correlates with smaller **dlPFC** (self-control area).
+- High emotional intelligence (EQ) helps dampen envy.

+#### Origins & Evolution

+- Envy arises from social emotions, appearing after self-awareness (18 months).
+- Requires:
+  - Self-awareness.
+  - Theory of mind (others have feelings).
+  - Understanding of social norms.
+- Envy motivates action to correct perceived unfairness (either constructive or destructive).

+#### Modern Society & Social Media

+- Advertisers exploit envy using celebrities/influencers.
+- Social media ("bragbook") exaggerates peers' success, triggering envy.
+- Passive users (lurkers) are more prone to envy and depression.
+- Case studies show deleting social media can reduce these feelings.

+#### Schadenfreude (Pleasure at Others’ Misfortune)

+- Opposite of envy: joy at rivals’ failures.
+- Common in sports rivalries, media stories about fallen celebrities.
+- Neuroscience links schadenfreude to ventral striatum activation and reduced empathy (AI suppression).
+- Strong envy → stronger schadenfreude when rivals fail.

+#### Benign vs. Malicious Envy

+- **Benign envy**:
+  - Inspires self-improvement.
+  - Motivates harder work.
+  - Can turn lazy people productive.
+- **Malicious envy**:
+  - Leads to sabotage, violence, or irrational behaviors (e.g., inheritance feuds, crimes).

+### Cues / Questions / Keywords

+- Why is envy considered unpleasant compared to other vices?
+- What conditions trigger envy?
+- How does envy relate to competence and warmth?
+- What role does envy play in violent crimes?
+- What brain areas are involved in envy?
+- How does social media amplify envy?
+- What is the difference between envy and schadenfreude?
+- Can envy be beneficial?

+### Summary

+Envy is a uniquely painful emotion triggered by upward comparison with similar peers.
+Unlike other vices, it offers no pleasure and often leads to irrational or destructive behaviors.
+Religions and philosophers have long warned against it.
+Neuroscience shows envy activates areas linked to social pain and reduced rewards.
+Modern advertising and social media amplify envy by showcasing curated successes, leading some to depression and social withdrawal.
+However, envy can also have a positive side — benign envy — which motivates self-improvement and hard work.
+Balancing this emotion is key to preventing its dark consequences while harnessing its motivational power.